Notation

 Too many pencilmarks gets a bit unwieldy, though.
 Sometimes, we may just want to ignore the candidates, if they’re not relevant to our current focus.

-In this lane, we’re focusing on the -clue half-lane.
+In this lane, we’re focusing on the -clue.
 What goes between the and isn’t currently of interest to us.

 | 3 | 12 | 23 | 5 | 4 | 2 | |

-This helps us keep the notation clean and focused!
+All this helps keep the notation clean and focused!

 Half-Lane

-If we don’t care what’s beyond the lane peak at all – though this is rare, since usually we need to consider the whole lane to perform deductions – we can just omit it:
+If we don’t care what’s beyond the lane peak at all – though this is rare, since usually we need to consider the whole lane to perform deductions – we can just omit the rest:

 Sets